Six Narcissist Types: One of Them Is Extremely Dangerous

 6 Strange Behaviors of Narcissists

-1. Narcissists believe they are celebrities who are entitled to special treatment.
-Even if they appear modest, realize that they truly believe they are superior to everyone around them.
+1. Narcissists believe they are celebrities, entitled to special treatment.
+Even if they appear modest, they truly believe they are superior to everyone around them.

-4. Narcissism is a personality disorder that exists on a spectrum.
-Those at the topmost end of the spectrum are diagnosed with Narcissistic Personality Disorder (NPD).
+4. Narcissism exists on a spectrum.
+Those at the highest end of the spectrum are diagnosed with Narcissistic Personality Disorder (NPD).
 Others showing narcissistic signs and tendencies are simply labeled narcissists and placed at the lower end of the scale.

 5. The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) defines NPD as a pervasive pattern of grandiosity, a constant need for admiration, and a lack of empathy.